 When Professor John Hope became the sixth Regius Keeper of the Royal Botanic Garden Edinburgh in 1761, he made a momentous decision early on in his tenure: close down the existing small physic gardens at Holyrood and what is now Waverley Station, and create a new, much larger garden on a five acre site on Leith Walk.
-The move took place in 1763, and at the entrance of the new garden, Hope decided to build a little house which could serve as a gateway to the garden, a home for his head gardener, and a classroom in which he could teach medical students about botany – it would come to be known as the Botanic Cottage.
+The move took place in 1763, and at the entrance of the new garden, Hope decided to build a little house which could serve as a gateway for visitors, a home for his head gardener, and a classroom in which he could teach medical students about botany – it would come to be known as the Botanic Cottage.

 Designed by noted architects John Adam and James Craig – the latter responsible for designing the layout of Edinburgh’s New Town just a few years later in 1767 – the Botanic Cottage was completed in 1765.
 Hundreds of students learnt about botany in its large upstairs room overlooking the garden, hearing directly from Professor Hope about his experiments and studies, and referring to his detailed diagrams and illustrations.